 Most visitors to Portland, Oregon have heard about the city’s famous Japanese Gardens on the edge of the city center.
 Yet, surprisingly few by comparison visit Lan Su Chinese Garden which occupies an entire city block in the heart of downtown.

-Lan Su seamlessly blends building materials and 2000-year-old tradition from Suzhou, China with native Pacific Northwest plant species to create a peaceful and evocative oasis amidst one of Portland’s busiest neighborhoods.
+The Lan Su Chinese Garden seamlessly blends building materials and 2000-year-old tradition from Suzhou, China with native Pacific Northwest plant species to create a peaceful and evocative oasis amidst one of Portland’s busiest neighborhoods.

 Wandering around the Ming Dynasty gardens and handcrafted structures, one could easily forget they are in 21st-century North America.